vertexvaar/logs/README.md

 ```
 composer require vertexvaar/logs
-./typo3/cli_dispatch.phpsh extbase extension:install typo3booster
 ```

+Activate cia CLI or Extension Manager.

-Other way:
+Other way (EM):

-C'mon...
-Please stick to composer.
-But you can still activate the extensions via the TYPO3 extension manager.
+You should really use composer, just sayin'.
+But you can still install the extensions via the TYPO3 extension manager.
+Don't forget to activate it afterwards.

+Last way (DL):

 If you don't want to do cool stuff with composer you can download this extension as ZIP.
 Quick links for downloads:

 * [Branch: master](https://github.com/vertexvaar/VerteXVaaR.Logs/archive/master.zip)
 * [Tag: 1.0.0](https://github.com/vertexvaar/VerteXVaaR.Logs/archive/1.0.0.zip)